techsoft3d/ts3d-hc-textbox/README.md

 ### Customizing Mouse Button Behavior

-You can customize what mouse/keyboard button combination constitute a "click" on the model.
+You can customize which mouse/keyboard button combination constitute a "click" on the model.
 By default, this is left mouse button.
 You can change this by supplying a callback to the `setMouseActivationCallback` function.
 See below for code that modifies the default behavior to only allow textbox creation when the left mouse button is pressed while holding down the shift key:

 ```
 myTextBoxOperator.setMouseActivationCallback(function(event) {